 - Negotiate with media agencies and secure agreements on the production of promotional materials

-- Leadership and influencing skills: Marketing director is a creative role allowing plenty of latitude.
-So you need to be a clear thinker and good communicator.
-You will often report directly to the chief executive and have to justify your ideas to the executive team.
+- Leadership and influencing: The role of a marketing director is a creative one, so it’s crucial that you present yourself as a good communicator.
+You will often report directly to the chief executive and portray your vision and ideas to the executive team.
 You will also be leading and directing the work of others.
 Being a marketing director also involves constant networking and representing your organisation to outsiders.

-- Analytical skills: The role calls for continual analysis of market trends and the positioning of competitors.
+- Data analysis: The role calls for continual analysis of market trends and the positioning of competitors.
 This analysis provides the foundation for marketing strategies.
-Nowadays much of this analysis is done by drilling down into data around customer behaviour and experiences.
-So you need to be up to speed on these techniques.
+Much of this analysis is done by drilling down into data around customer behaviour and experiences, so you need to be up to speed on these techniques.

-A first degree (best subjects marketing or business Studies) is expected.
-Many employers also look for an MBA.
-Some want their marketing director to be a chartered marketer, accredited by the Chartered Institute of Marketing.
+At least an undergraduate degree is normally expected for the role of a marketing director, with marketing or business studies being the most preferable subjects.
+Many employers also look favourably upon applicants with an MBA or other Master’s degree qualification.
+Some organisations require their marketing director to be a chartered marketer, accredited by the Chartered Institute of Marketing.

-Eight to 10 years’ experience in marketing is the baseline.
-Commonly, incoming marketing directors are promoted from roles of head of marketing or marketing manager.
+A minimum of eight to 10 years’ experience in marketing is expected for the role of a marketing director.
+Quite often, marketing directors are promoted from roles of head of marketing or marketing manager.

-Formal office hours of 9:00am-5.30pm normally longer in reality.
-Marketing directors are a regular presence at out of hours networking events.
+Formal office hours are 9:00am-5.30pm but are normally longer in reality, as marketing directors are a regular presence at out-of-hours networking events.
 A willingness to travel, at home and overseas, is usually expected.